 Besides the traditional ACCUPLACER, there is also a variation designed for English-As-A-Second Language (ESL) learners.
-This variation of the test was designed for those whose language was not originally English and helps assess their skills in a way that take into account their status as ESL students.
-This type of ACCUPLACER gauges students on their ability to use English in sentences, to listen and understanding English, to read and comprehend English passages, and to measure how well the test taker understand the meaning of English sentences.
+This variation of the test was designed for those whose language was not originally English and helps assess their skills in a way that takes into account their status as ESL students.
+This type of ACCUPLACER gauges students on their ability to use English in sentences, to listen and understand English, to read and comprehend English passages, and to measure how well the test taker understands the meaning of English sentences.

 Preparing for the ACCUPLACER

 Preparations for the ACCUPLACER can actually be made from the comfort of a test taker’s home.
 On the ACCUPLACER website is a web-based study application.
 Within this application, students can take practice tests in each subject that the exam will cover.
 Most devices that have internet access can be used to take these tests, so use is not limited to a desktop computer.